tsgates/arch-wiki-markdown/wiki/Wiimote.md

     $ sudo modprobe uinput

-You should have a device in /dev/misc/uinput now.
-For permanent use you can add it to the modules section in your rc.conf.
+You should have a device in /dev/uinput now.
+For permanent use you can add it to the modules section in your mkinitcpio.conf.

 Thanks to cwiid you can scan for your Wiimote now: